vanarchist/holochain-mutual-credit-clearing/README.md

 ## Design

-On holochain, each agent has a local hashchain, which is a type of Directed Acyclic Graph (DAG).
+With holochain, each agent has a local hashchain, which is a type of Directed Acyclic Graph (DAG).
 Agents commit entries to their local chain which are then replicated and validated by peers via a Distributed Hash Table (DHT).

 ### Countersigning
 Countersigning is a way to validate an entry of another agent by signing it with your public key and vice versa.
 In the DevCamp [generic game framework](https://github.com/holochain-devcamp/generic-game), this was done with some significant constraints.
 The framework allowed for turn based games between two players where an agent could add a single move to their chain and not anymore until the other player validated it and signed it in their chain.
 A credit clearing currency transaction is between two agents but each agent can have a history of transactions with other agents.